SAP-samples/teched2023-XP265/exercises/ex0/README.md

 For more information around these services, feel free to explore our [SAP Cloud Identity Services](www.help.sap.com/sci) documentation as well as our [API collecation](https://api.sap.com/package/SCPIdentityServices/rest) published on the SAP API Business Accelerator hub .
 All the services can be visually interacted with from the SAP Cloud Identity Services admin console.

 ## Hands-on scenario
 To better understand the provisioing functionality available in the SAP Cloud Identity Service, we will go together through the next exercises.
 The scenario is chosen in such a way that it resembles albeit at small scale the identity lifecycle in a landscape.
 We will start by connecting a user source to the Identity Provisioning.
 For this, we will use a SAP SuccessFactors Systems.
 Afterwards, we will configure a target system - the Identity Directory.
-We will go through the different job types and learn to change the default Identity Provisioning transformations.
+We will go through the different job types and learn how to change the default IPS transformations and how to validate their behavior.

 ## Accessing the SAP Cloud Identity Services tenant